 The College Visit: Questions to Ask the Disability Support Services Office

 Most colleges have a support service office to help students with learning disabilities access the resources they need to succeed.
-Students with learning disabilities should make an appointment to meet with a representative from the support service office on their college visits.
-These are questions to ask during the meeting.
+Students with learning disabilities should make an appointment to meet with a representative from the support service office during their college visits.

 - How many professionals are providing services for students with disabilities?
 What is their background and experience?

 - How many students with disabilities do you serve?

 - Do you have a specific program for students with learning disabilities?
 Is there a unique application process for the program?

 - If there is a program, please describe the types of support that are built into the program.